FreshetDMS/FDBench/fdbench-messaging/README.md

-# KafkaBench
+# MessagingBench

-A framework for benchmarking Kafka.
+A framework for benchmarking Kafka style message brokers.